Global rice supplies at risk as harsh weather hits top exporters

 “Rice prices are already close to the bottom and we see the market rising from current levels,” said a Singapore-based trader at one of the world’s biggest rice merchants.

-“The demand is picking up with buyers such as the Philippines and others in Africa looking to book cargoes.”
+“The demand is picking up with buyers such as the Philippines and others in Africa looking to book cargoes.”—Reuters

 Comments